 Davidson et al (2016) Alkaline Phosphatase, Soluble Extracellular Adenine Nucleotides, and Adenosine Production after Infant Cardiopulmonary Bypass PLoS One 11 e0158981 PMID: 27384524

 Do you know of a great paper that uses Dipyridamole from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area